Fred Cleary: Wartime career

-Post-war career
+Post-war Career

-Following the war Cleary co-founded the City & Metropolitan Building Society and remained its chairman for the subsequent 30 years.
+Following the end of the Second World War, Cleary co-founded the City & Metropolitan Building Society and remained its chairman for the subsequent 30 years.
 He also joined Hornsey Council.
-One example of this work included The Grove Lodge Gardens in Muswell Hill.
-In 1949, Cleary and the Town Clerk managed to buy the land for Haringey Council and turned it into a little park.
+One example of this work included Grove Lodge Gardens in Muswell Hill.
+In 1949, Cleary and the Town Clerk successfully acquired the land for Haringey Council and converted it into a small park.
 Grove Lodge Gardens featured in his book Beauty and the Borough.
-In this Cleary writes:

-"The fence has gone, revealing the full beauty of very fine trees.
+In this, Cleary writes: "The fence has gone, revealing the full beauty of very fine trees.
 The opportunities and the natural beauty of the site have been well used by intelligent planning and artistic garden designing."

-Environmentally focused on his work at Hornsey Borough Council, Cleary encouraged recycling.
-In his autobiography, I'll do it yesterday, he writes about what people refer to as waste and the efforts of residents in Hornsey Borough to continue to salvage, repurpose and recycle as much as they can.

-I pointed out that in the financial year 1950-51 alone, the 100,000 residents in Hornsey Borough had salvaged 1,550 tons of paper, 1,529 tons of kitchen waste, and 436 tons of metal and other items.
-Had it not been for the Borough's tremendous efforts during the salvage drive, the Council's estimates would have been exceeded by more than five thousand pounds.
+Cleary's work at Hornsey Borough Council was environmentally-focused, and he encouraged recycling.
+In his autobiography, I'll Do It Yesterday (1979), he writes about what people refer to as waste and the efforts of residents in Hornsey Borough to continue to salvage, repurpose, and recycle as much as they can: "I pointed out that in the financial year 1950-51 alone, the 100,000 residents in Hornsey Borough had salvaged 1,550 tons of paper, 1,529 tons of kitchen waste, and 436 tons of metal and other items.
+Had it not been for the Borough's tremendous efforts during the salvage drive, the Council's estimates would have been exceeded by more than five thousand pounds."

-Cleary founded the Cleary Foundation in 1953 (initially named the 'Cleary Charitable Trust').
-The aims of the foundation have been to assist charities involved in education, the arts, conservation and the natural environment.
-For the most part, the causes supported are located in London and South East Kent.
+Cleary founded the Cleary Foundation in 1953 (initially named the 'Cleary Charitable Trust'), to assist charities involved in education, the arts, conservation, and the environment, for the most part located in London and Southeast Kent.

-For over thirty years, from the early 1950s onwards, Cleary became a leading light in the provision of many gardens and open spaces provided by the Corporation of the City of London and others, resulting in his nickname 'Flowering Fred'.
+From the early 1950s, Cleary advocated for the development of public gardens and open spaces provided by the Corporation of the City of London and others, which led to the informal moniker 'Flowering Fred'.